How To Find Your Seasonal Color Palette

 Japan has a knack for taking inspiration from abroad and improving upon these concepts (strawberry shortcake, anyone?).
 Personal color theory exploded in popularity in the United States in the 1980s, with the publication of books such as Carole Jackson’s Color Me Beautiful (1980).

-According to color analysts in Japan and abroad, your best colors—those which will best harmonize with your skin, eye, and natural hair colors—can be grouped into the four seasons, a concept dear to Japan.
+According to color analysts in Japan and abroad, your best colors—those that will best harmonize with your skin, eye and natural hair colors—can be grouped into the four seasons, a concept dear to Japan.
 Recently, some have expanded the system to include 12 combination seasonal colors, such as Soft Summer (a mix of Summer and Autumn) or Dark Autumn (a mix of Autumn and Winter).

 if you find your best fit, an expert can guide you through the very best clothes and makeup made right for you